Amazon Has Brought A Paradigm Shift In The Market - Cramer's Mad Money (1/12/17)

 McCormick (NYSE:MKC): The stock has gone down due to rotation.
 Cramer likes it for the long term.

-New Relic (NYSE:NEWR): It's a good software company, but Cramer prefers Salesforce (NYSE:CRM).
+New Relic (NYSE:NEWR): It's a good software company, but Cramer prefers Salesforce (NYSE:CRM) here.

-US Concrete (NASDAQ:USCR): Cramer likes the stock.
+U.S. Concrete (NASDAQ:USCR): Cramer likes this stock.

 Chesapeake Energy (NYSE:CHK): It's the right time to be in natural gas.